 Oil pulling should be performed one to three times a day on an empty stomach.
 The best time for oil pulling is upon arising in the morning before breakfast or drinking anything, but anytime of day before eating will do.

 Dr. Fife advises the following while oil pulling:

 While you are pulling, mucous may build in the back of your throat.
 You may even have to expel the oil and clear the mucous from your throat before reaching a full 20 minutes.
 That’s okay, take another spoonful of oil and continue until you’ve pulled for a total of 15-20 minutes.

 After swishing with the oil for the allotted amount of time, the oil is completely spit out and the teeth, gums, tongue and palate gently cleansed by rinsing the mouth with salt water and brushing as usual.

 It is important to note that the oil used for oil pulling must never be swallowed as it is loaded with toxins and bacteria and possibly even pus and mucous if an infection is present.

 Which Oil is Best to Use for Oil Pulling?

 A variety of oils are recommended for oil pulling.
 Traditionally, sesame oil, coconut oil or butter oil (ghee) are used.
-Modern day practice of this ancient therapy includes sunflower or olive oil as alternatives as well.
+Modern day practice of this ancient therapy includes olive or unrefined sunflower oil as alternatives as well.

 While any of these oils are likely effective, is any one choice better than the others?